justingrisanti/justingrisanti.github.io/_posts/2022-06-17-spotify_recommendation_system.markdown

 ![Image4](https://raw.githubusercontent.com/justingrisanti/dsc-capstone-project/main/Visualizations/songvsplaylist102585.png)

-As we can see above, the sample variance between our recommended song and our playlist average seems to be very low, driven mainly by the genre data.
+As we can see above, the aggregate difference between our recommended songs and our playlist average is 14, which is driven mainly by the genre data.
+This metric is only useful when compared to other aggregate differences, so I will analyze when I review another playlist.
 While it can be argued that our genre data is so specific that it is dominating our model, I personally think the specificity of the genre helps us narrow our recommendations down to suggest more accurate songs.

-Looking at our visualization, for the most part it appears most of the features are comparable, except for time signature, acousticness, liveness, and key.
-As a musician, I would argue that key and time signature does not matter too much in terms my enjoyment for music, so at first glance, I would not say that our recommendation is that far off.
+Looking at our visualization, for the most part it appears that our features for our recommendations are comparable to the playlist, with Tempo driving the main difference.

 Now for the sound test.
 I will document my subjective findings below:
 Some Nights, Radioactive, and Somebody That I Used to Know were all hits around 2013, and I personally have listened to these songs already.
 My description of Radioactive is an arena rock, bass thumping anthem that brings a high level of intensity.
 Some Nights and Somebody That I Used to Know are more chill and have a very nostaglic sound to them.

-For our recommendations, we have 3 songs by Imagine Dragons, 1 song by Panic at the Disco and our top song was Amber Run.
-I already know all of the songs except for the one made by Amber Run, and I would say that it is reasonable that these songs would be suggested, seeing the selection of songs on the playlist.
-I had to listen to the Amber Run song, and it definitely is a slower song that is lesser known to me than the others.
-It is definitely more acoustic and I wouldn't necessarily classify it as modern rock.
+For our recommendations, What Goes Around..., Bang Bang You're Dead, Dirty Little Secret and Mess Around are all alternative/rock sounding tracks, whereas Piledriver Waltz is definitely more on the chill side.

-Overall, I would deem that these 5 recommended songs pass the reasonableness test.
+Overall, based on our genre analysis and feature comparison, I would deem that these 5 recommended songs pass the reasonableness test.

 ### Reasonableness Test: 765